Copper in History, Its Use Throughout the Human Life

 Some early cultures realized that Bronze was easier to melt, and could be cast into numerous shapes.
 In addition, it could easily be hardened by working the metal.
 So, they started using it in manufacture of new tools such as knives, chisels, bowls, and axes.
 These were by far more effective compared to their stone or clay counterparts.

 Lastly, in the modern times, copper electrical capabilities have dominated its use.
 In fact, 60% of copper extracted is used in electrical and electronics goods.
-Copper also exhibits antibacterial properties that make it popular in manufacture of kitchenware.
+Copper also exhibits antibacterial properties that make it popular in manufacture of copper cookware & copper sinks.